-- monitor departure coefficients, He-like helium, error=0.08 This works like the H-like option, but for the helium-like isoelectronic sequence. - monitor departure coefficients, FeII, error=0.08 The keyword FeII tells the code to confirm that departure coefficients predicted by the large Fe II atom are unity.
-The error is the standard deviation of the departure coefficients. - monitor departure coefficient, hminus, error=0.08 The keyword hminus tells the code to confirm that the H- departure coefficient is unity.
+monitor departure coefficients, He-like helium, error=0.08 This works like the H-like option, but for the helium-like isoelectronic sequence.

+monitor departure coefficient, hminus, error=0.08 The keyword hminus tells the code to confirm that the H- departure coefficient is unity.
 The error is the deviation of the departure coefficient from unity.

-19.13.7 Monitor depth 13.2
+19.13.8 Monitor depth 13.2